 The fitting of our mathematical model in three lactate infusion experiments, of 5-minute infusion (A), 18-minute infusion (B), and the steady-state experiment (80-minute infusion) (C), respectively.
 Indicated in the graphs are the modeled curves as dark continuous curves, whereas the related measured levels are indicated as light open figures (squares: aorta; circles: jugular vein; triangles: venous-arterial difference).
 In all three examples, there is a good fit between the measured and the calculated curves.
 There is slight deviation in the descending part of the infusion curve.
 Our mathematical model is applicable for various infusion times with almost identical parameters.

-For the calculation of the distribution volume, we approximate BFtot = 10 mL/min.
+Full tableFor the calculation of the distribution volume, we approximate BFtot = 10 mL/min.

 Then, using the same parameters as for the 18-minute infusion experiment, and the calculations as mentioned in the Materials and Methods section: Next we use the same parameters for the 18-minute infusion experiment and the method to calculate the distribution volumes are described.
-We find that each of the defined distribution volume rises to its saturation value with its own characteristics rise time tauk (Fig. 4).
+We find that each of the defined distribution volume rises to its saturation value with its own characteristics rise time k (Fig. 4).
 The saturation levels are as follows: reservoir 0: 10.3 mL, reservoir 1: 0.24 mL, reservoir 2: 17.5 mL, and reservoir 3: 19.6 mL.
 The position of monitor B in the jugular vein measures the sum of the outfluxes of reservoirs 1 and 2.
 Because reservoir 1 represents only a very small distribution volume as compared to reservoir 0, the experimental points, measured with the model-independent AUC method, essentially measure the distribution volume of the reservoir 0.
 Because both Yk, and the average of the ingoing and out-going fluxes, are proportional to the infusion rate, the distribution volume does not depend on infusion rate; therefore, the 80-minute infusion is also incorporated.

 Figure 4.

 The modeled distribution volumes in relation to the infusion time (solid lines), and the calculated distribution volume from the measured area under the curve (AUC) (open squares).
-We find that each of the defined distribution volumes rise to their saturation value with its own characteristic rise time tauk.
+We find that each of the defined distribution volumes rise to their saturation value with its own characteristic rise time k.
 The saturation levels are the following: reservoir 0, 10.3 mL; reservoir 1, 0.24 mL; reservoir 2, 17.5 mL; reservoir 3, 19.6 mL.
 The brain, represented by reservoir 1, has a distribution volume of 24% per gram tissue.
 The position of monitor B in the jugular vein measures the sum of the outfluxes of reservoirs 1 and 2.
 Because reservoir 1 represents only a very small distribution volume as compared to reservoir 0, the experimental points, measured with the model-independent AUC method, essentially measure the distribution volume of reservoir 0.

-As described in our mathematical model, the blood flow is calculated as the reciprocal of ScaleB.
+Full figure and legend (78K)As described in our mathematical model, the blood flow is calculated as the reciprocal of ScaleB.
 For our modeled experiments, this gives a blood flow of 5.1 mL/min (5-minute infusion), 3.4 mL/min (18-minute infusion), and 3.9 mL/min (80-minute infusion).

 DISCUSSION